 State law permits you to defend yourself (or others) against immediate bodily injury as long as the force you fight back with is reasonable under the circumstances.

-Example: Craig is walking through a Henderson alleyway when he comes across his enemy Tim.
-Tim starts punching Craig in the face, which is a form of battery.
+Example: Tim starts punching Craig, which is battery.
 In response, Craig punches Tim back with more force.
-Then Tim brandishes a stick at Craig without touching him, which is a form of assault.
+Then Tim brandishes a stick at Craig without touching him, which is assault.
 In response, Craig waves his belt at Jim without touching him until Tim runs away.
-If a policeman were watching, he would probably arrest and book Tim at the Henderson Detention Center for battery (punching Craig) and for assault (brandishing the stick at Craig).

-Had Tim in the above example merely elbowed Craig or verbally abused him, then Craig’s reaction of punching Tim and waving his belt at Tim may have been too excessive to fall under self-defense.
+Here, Tim is the only one who should be arrested because Craig’s measured actions were in reasonable self-defense against Tim’s actions.
+If Tim had merely elbowed or verbally abused Craig, then Craig’s reaction of punching Tim and waving his belt at Tim may have been too excessive to qualify as self-defense.

 A possible defense to any criminal allegation is that you were falsely accused.
-Sometimes the accuser’s motivation is anger or revenge, or sometimes that accuser honestly but inaccurately believed an assault or battery occurred.
+Sometimes, the accuser’s motivation is anger or revenge.
+In some cases, the accuser honestly but inaccurately believed an assault or battery occurred.

 Valuable evidence in these types of cases includes: